About Us

 Climate Justice Texas was created to spark dialogue among young people and transform it into actionable hope for the future in our East Texas communities and beyond.

 The world now is facing challenges like never before: rising sea levels, global warming, and increased storms have pushed the topic of “climate change” to the forefront of global dialogue.
-However, in Southeast and East Texas, this dialogue is nowhere to be found!
+However, in much of Texas, this dialogue is nowhere to be found….we want to change that!

 Membership FAQs

-• Our main CJT cohort is made up of 18-35 yr olds, but we are community-inclusive and everyone is welcome to join!
+• Our main CJT cohort is made up of young adults, which we technically qualify as 18-35 year olds, but we are community-inclusive and everyone is welcome to join!
 Members or attendees under 18 may have to have a parent or guardian with them or sign a release form, depending on the event.

 • We are based in Beaumont, Texas, but we host events in and around Jefferson County, Hardin County, and Tyler County.
 We hope to expand in the future to include more parts of Texas :)

 • You might sometimes hear our team members refer to Climate Justice Texas as its acronym “CJT.”
-This is just because it’s easier!
+This is just because it’s easier and makes us feel ~cool~.

 Location & Land Acknowledgement